InventionConventionSpinOff/Spinoff/README.md

 - Data Visualization: Chart.js library
 - AI Engine: Amir (Amir is an AI that we created and trained ourselves)
 - Connectivity: Web Bluetooth API
+- The code for the [app](https://inventionconventionspinoff.github.io/Spinoff/STATEOFF.html) was built inside of VS Code on a Windows PC.
+- The code consists of 4 different coding languages: C++, HTML5, CSS3, and JavaScript.
+- From start to finish, designing the AI, creating the website, and coding the ball, took around **5 MONTHS TO BUILD AND CREATE**

 Key Features:
 - Real-time data streaming (< 100ms latency)
 - Advanced signal filtering (low-pass filter with 0.6 alpha)
 - Automatic calibration for realistic speed measurements
 - Cross-platform compatibility (Windows, Mac, Android)

 ---